 Erb’s Palsy Resources

-Posted By On behalf of Arnold Law Firm on August 14, 2014 in Birth Defects And Injuries
+Posted on behalf of Arnold Law Firm on Aug 14, 2014 in Birth Defects And Injuries

 Families who are dealing with Erb's Palsy (a form of Brachial Plexus Palsy) may feel isolated but the condition is far more prevalent than one would think.
 The American Academy of Orthopedic Surgeons reports that approximately 2 in 1,000 infants is born with Erb's Palsy (EP).

 Erb's Palsy is a condition that affects the nerves near the neck and causes weakness and lack of feeling in the arm.
 The condition is caused by difficult deliveries where the baby's neck muscles are stretched thereby affecting the child's nerves and causing the condition.

 In many cases, infants born with EP can recover substantial if not all feeling and movement in the affected arms.
 In other cases, there may be permanent weakness in one arm, loss of feeling in the arm or partial and total paralysis of the arm.

 Erb's Palsy can sometimes occur as a matter of medical negligence.
 Some of the causes include:

 - Failure to manage weight gain during pregnancy

 - Failure to deliver baby after due date

 - Failure to consider cesarean section